-

 Phone: 703.993.9964

-Ashley Evaro George is Associate Director of the Judicial Education Program at the LEC.
+Ashley Evaro George is Assistant Director of the Law & Economics Center.
 She is responsible for managing all course offerings for state and federal judges.
 Prior to joining the LEC, Ashley served as a federal outreach associate for the Mercatus Center at George Mason University.
 Ashley earned her BA in political science and was a member of the Torrey Honors College at Biola University in Southern California.
 She also received her MPP from the Schar School of Policy and Government and is pursuing her JD at George Mason University Antonin Scalia Law School.

 Jolene Sears